macmcmeans/isaacCSPRNG/README.md

 ## Application:
 Use this to generate high-quality random numbers, and to encipher discrete messages (vernam).
 It also creates arbitrary length byte arrays and text strings.
 Note: This generator is cryptographically secure.
-If you don't need a secure generator then consider <a href="https://github.com/macmcmeans/aleaPRNG">ALEA</a> for your application, a long-period RNG with excellent statistical properties.
+If you don't need a secure generator then consider <a href="https://github.com/macmcmeans/aleaPRNG">ALEA</a> for your application, a long-period RNG created by Johannes Baagøe having excellent statistical properties.

 ## Dependencies: